Leadership

 Participant-facing governance of cohorts research project

-The HEAP Ethics and Regulations workpackage team, led by MLCF, has developed an on-line questionnaire to find out how cohorts are addressing consent and participant facing governance in practice, against the background of the GDPR and national regulations, and how interactions are being managed between participants and research groups.
+The HEAP Ethics and Regulations workpackage team, led by Lygature, has developed an on-line questionnaire to find out how cohorts are addressing consent and participant facing governance in practice, against the background of the GDPR and national regulations, and how interactions are being managed between participants and research groups.

 All cohort owners are encouraged to participate, including those participating in European Human Exposome Network (EHEN) projects and cohorts linked to EHEN partner institutions.
 The research project and questionnaire focuses on two main areas: